rachlobay/Stat-545-Participation/Sept-27-cm008-in-class/cm008-exercise.md

     ## 10 Afghanistan Asia       1997    41.8 22227415      635.
 9147955
     ## # ... with 1,694 more rows

 Make a new variable `pop_last_time`, as the "lag-1" population -- that is, the population from the previous entry of that country.
-Use the `lag` function.
+Use the `lag` function. \# shifts vector fowards

-Similar: `lead` function.
+Similar: `lead` function. \# shifts vector backwards

 Notice the NA's.